Alias4D/Boiler-N.G-Fuel-Calculator/README.md

 **Boiler N.G Fuel Calculator**

-This Streamlit application calculates the fuel required for a Natural Gas (N.G.) boiler to produce steam at a specified rate.
+This application calculates the fuel required for a Natural Gas (N.G.) boiler to produce steam at a specified rate.

 **Features:**